Where is I'm A Celebrity 2020's castle?

 Any notion that the Gwrych Castle location was going to be a gentler experience than the jungle can be immediately dispelled by one look at the bedroom.
 It is exposed, cold, bleak and barren – the stuff of nightmares!

 The castle camp has a Dungeons & Dragons look about it and it’s easy to imagine it being a set for series like Cursed and Game of Thrones.
-Will the same kind of horrors await the 12 celebrities?
+It’s certainly proving to be a horror-filled experience for the 12 celebrities.

 Just when you think the set is empty of modern conveniences, you discover a telephone box.
 But judging by the state of it, anyone at the end of the blower will be delivering bad news…